2 arrested in string of Cape Cod jewelry store robberies

 WAREHAM, MASS.
-(WHDH) - Two people have been arrested in connection to a string of recent jewelry store robberies on Cape Cod.
+(WHDH) - Two people have been arrested in connection with a string of recent jewelry store robberies on Cape Cod.

 Officers investigating robberies at Aaron Marks Jewelers on Oct.
 24 and Nov.
 1; and Gold World on Oct.
 29 said a suspect smashed his way into the buildings, smashed jewelry cases, and stole multiple items before fleeing.